hariprasanths/ytmdl/README.md

 ```

 ### Manual
+1) Install using pip
+   sudo pip install ~/ytmdlSource --upgrade && sudo cp ~/ytmdl/backupConfig /root/.config/ytmdl/config

-You can manually install `ytmdl` by cloning this repository and running the `setup.py` script.
+2) You can manually install `ytmdl` by cloning this repository and running the `setup.py` script.

 1. Install `setuptools` if it isn't already: